 This sedate old town was founded in 1265 by King Otokar II Přemysl as a base from which to attack his enemies, the unruly Vítkovec clan.
-During the Hussite Wars the mainly German population remained royalist and stoutly defended the Catholic cause.
-Commercially, the 16th century was a golden age as České Budějovice exploited its precious silver deposits, but the economic and social dislocation caused by the Thirty Years’ War put an end to this prosperity and in 1641 the town was ravaged by a terrible fire which damaged or destroyed almost every building of importance.
+During the Hussite Wars, the mainly German population remained royalist and stoutly defended the Catholic cause.
+Commercially, the 16th century was a golden age as České Budějovice exploited its precious silver deposits.
+Still, the economic and social dislocation caused by the Thirty Years’ War put an end to this prosperity, and in 1641 the town was ravaged by a terrible fire that damaged or destroyed almost every building of importance.
 This led to large-scale reconstruction, which accounts for the mainly baroque appearance of today’s town.
-The advent of the railways in the 19th century brought industry to the region and České Budějovice became the third largest city in the country after Prague and Plzen.
+The advent of the railways in the 19th century brought an industry to the region, and České Budějovice became the third-largest city in the country after Prague and Plzen.
 Today it is best known for its beer.

 Budweiser Budvar Brewery

 The Budweiser Budvar Brewery is situated two hours south of Prague by car.
 A guided one hour tour costs 100 CZK per person for a minimum of eight persons and must be booked in advance.
 Brewery tours: daily 9 am-3 pm.
 Sample the rich and malty local Budvar; check out the more than 100 motorcycles on display at the Museum of Motorcycles. (www.budvar.cz)